 After researching a little for inspiration – and this included washing my hands thoroughly to leaf with care through Stéphan’s precious Larousse Gastronomique, which he let me borrow under the absolute promise that I would take care of it as if it was my firstborn child – I came up with the following recipe.

-- 2 yellow onions
+- 2 yellow onions, chopped

-- 3 cloves of garlic
+- 3 cloves of garlic, chopped

 - one bay leaf